-This health crisis has magnified the deep inequities that exist not only in the housing industry but across our social and economic institutions.
-As we work to respond to this crisis, we also want to create space for thoughtful dialogue on the many issues that touch housing during this time.
-Once a week, we will post a short piece on housing, inequity, and other issues relevant to our continued fight for fair housing during this time.
+In early 2020, the health crisis magnified the deep inequities that exist not only in the housing industry but also across our social and economic institutions.
+Our blog created a space for thoughtful dialogue on the many issues that were exasperated by the pandemic.